josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/🎓_university_vector_surveillance.md

 # 🎓 University Vector Surveillance
 **First created:** 2025-09-07 | **Last updated:** 2025-09-28
-*How universities act as data gateways, subcontractors, and federated actors in surveillance networks — and why safeguarding flags create perpetual loops of containment*
+*How universities act as data gateways, subcontractors, and federated actors in surveillance networks — and why safeguarding flags create perpetual loops of containment.*

 ---